eCook Meal

 RED, RED WIIIIINE… SAUCE!

 Return the pan to a medium heat with a drizzle of oil.
-When hot, fry the Leeks for 5-7 minutes until soft, shifting regularly.
-Add the grated garlic and sauté for a minute until fragrant.
+When hot, fry the leeks for 5-7 minutes until soft, shifting regularly.
+Add the grated Garlic and sauté for a minute until fragrant.
 Stir in the red wine and cook off the alcohol for 1-2 minutes until the sauce has reduced slightly.
 Whisk in the diluted stock and the corn flour slurry until well combined.
 Simmer for 8-10 minutes until thickened, stirring regularly.
 Season to taste with salt, pepper, and a sweetener of choice.
 Remove from the heat, cover with the lid, and set aside to keep warm.

 JUICY Ostrich STEAKS